hannasdev/team-health-dashboard-client/docs/Design.md

 - React with TypeScript
 - Routing: React Router
 - UI Component Library: Material-UI (MUI)
-- Data Fetching: React Query
+- Data Fetching and Server State Management: React Query
 - Charts and Visualizations: Recharts
 - Form Handling: React Hook Form
 - Testing: Jest and React Testing Library
 - Build Tool: Vite
 - Linting and Formatting: ESLint and Prettier
-- CSS-in-JS: Styled Components

 Here's a breakdown of each choice and its motivation: